JustMeGaaRa/functional-programming.course/notebooks/README.md

 I'll start with the description of this course.

-### Why is it important to learn functional programming?
+### Why is it important to learn new programming style?

 I believe that learning new programming styles and practices makes us a better programmer.
 It helps us to understand the systems, frameworks and the world of programming.
 Moreover, it gives us the tools to come up with creative and elegant solutions to previously unknown problems.